Center for Student Diversity

-The Asian, Pacific Islander, Middle Eastern and Desi American Student Development Program (APIMEDA) offers events and spearheads initiatives that focus on social, political and cultural issues pertaining to Asian, Pacific Islander, Middle Eastern & Desi American communities.
-The program supports APIDA students’ transition and adjustment to college life by working in close collaboration with individual students and student organizations.
+The Asian, Pacific Islander, Middle Eastern and Desi American Student Development Program (APIMEDA) offers events and spearheads initiatives that focus on social, political, and cultural issues pertaining to Asian, Pacific Islander, Middle Eastern & Desi American communities.
+The program supports APIMEDA students’ transition and adjustment to college life by working in close collaboration with individual students and student organizations.

-The Latinx Student Development Program offers events and spearheads initiatives that focus on social, political and cultural issues pertaining to Latinx communities.
-The program supports Latinx students' transition and adjustment to college life by working in close collaboration with individual students and student organizations, including the Latin American Student Organization (LASO)
+The Latine/x Student Development Program offers events and spearheads initiatives that focus on social, political and cultural issues pertaining to Latine/x communities.
+The program supports Latine/x students' transition and adjustment to college life by working in close collaboration with individual students and student organizations, including the Latin American Student Organization (LASO).